 Iraqi Refugee Assistance Project

 Students in this project will work with current and former clients of the Harvard Immigration and Refugee Clinic, legal nonprofits, and community organizations to provide follow-up immigration services, such as petitioning for the client’s family members to come to the U.S. or applying for the client’s green card, or adjustment of status.
 A family petition (I-730) allows a client to be reunited with family members overseas by granting family members derivative status, which enables them to apply for a green card.
 An adjustment of status application (I-485) is the process through which the client obtains a green card, which not only starts an immigrant on the pathway to citizenship but also provides numerous other benefits.

 This project provides opportunities for students to improve professionalism by interacting with clients, develop skills in interviewing a client from another culture, gain familiarity with the immigration process, and learn how to fill out, provide necessary documentation for, and file immigration forms.
 In addition, this project requires that students have excellent coordination and collaboration skills, since they will not only be working with a client, but also with a law student partner, an IS Director, and a supervising attorney to complete the application in a timely manner.
 Students should be prepared to work on their cases mostly during the fall semester.
 Students who complete their cases in the fall will have the option of taking additional cases in the spring.

 Removal Defense Project

-Students in this project represent ICE detainees in their bond hearings before the Boston Immigration Court.
+First, students in RDP represent ICE detainees in their bond hearings before the Boston Immigration Court.
 Bond hearings are separate and discrete proceedings that are not directly associated with a client’s underlying immigration case.
-Under attorney supervision, students will have the opportunity to work on a case team for a bond hearing.
-Case team members are responsible for developing a case strategy, visiting and interviewing the client in detention, gathering supporting documentation, preparing court filings, and presenting an oral argument to an Immigration Judge.
-Students will also participate in detention facility visits, help with client intake, and conduct community outreach.
+Under attorney supervision, students will have the opportunity to work on a case team (usually 3-5 students) for a bond hearing.
+Case team members are responsible for developing a case strategy, visiting and interviewing the client in detention, gathering supporting documentation, preparing court filings, and possibly presenting an oral argument to an Immigration Judge.